amanbokade/MyWeatherApp/README.md

 Contributions to the Weather App are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-Before contributing, make sure you have read the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).

 ## License